-Cyber threats to the security of the Alliance are becoming more frequent, complex, destructive and coercive.
+Cyber threats to the security of the Alliance are complex, destructive and coercive, and are becoming ever more frequent.
 NATO will continue to adapt to the evolving cyber threat landscape.
 NATO and its Allies rely on strong and resilient cyber defences to fulfil the Alliance’s core tasks of collective defence, crisis management and cooperative security.
 The Alliance needs to be prepared to defend its networks and operations against the growing sophistication of the cyber threats and attacks it faces.

 - Cyber defence is part of NATO’s core task of collective defence.